Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Trading off Accuracy and Efficiency in Computing

-In short, it is not entirely clear what the right trade-off implementation is for real-time systems like AVs~\cite{dietterich2018robustAI}.
-Given the dynamic nature of the environment, the particular implementation will depend on context.
-Some environments will be more efficiency-critical: It would be catastrophic for a car to take an extra half-second to be certain that there is a pedestrian directly in front of it~\cite{ntsb2019ubercrash}.
-In other cases, having an accurate sense of the environment may be more important than allowing the car to operate quickly.
+It is not entirely clear what the right trade-off implementation is for real-time systems like AVs~\cite{dietterich2018robustAI}.
+Unlike the example trade-offs in Figure \ref{fig:tradeoff}, AVs are mobile and deployed in varying environments.
+While those examples each indicate a single, static, application-dependent trade-off implementation, an AV might instead need to support a range of trade-offs given the dynamic nature of the environment.
+A particular trade-off implementation may need to depend on different operational design domains (ODDs) that vary by roadway type, geography, speed range, and lighting, weather, and other environmental conditions \cite{nhtsa2016avs, sae2021avs}.
+Some ODDs will be more efficiency-critical: It would be catastrophic for a car to take an extra half-second to be certain that there is a pedestrian directly in front of it~\cite{ntsb2019ubercrash}.
+In other cases, having an accurate sense of the environment may be more important than speed.
 For example, when detecting a deep pothole up ahead, it could be safer for a car to slow down to decide its course of action---to accurately determine if the hole is shallow enough for the car to continue on its course or deep enough to warrant veering off the road to avoid it.